 Watch the webinar, listen to the podcast, or read the transcript below:

 Safer Practices for Rejecting Real Estate Offers

 Thank you for joining us today for Safer Practices for Rejecting Real Estate Offers in a hot sellers market.
-I’m Laura Prouse with CRES Insurance Services.
+I’m Laura Prouse with CRES.
 Today we welcome attorney Kathryn Holbert from Farmer Case and Fedor.
 Kathryn has been defending real estate professionals in Nevada for more than 15 years and is a very active member of our CRES legal panel.

 Along with Kathryn, we have Dave Miller, regional vice president with Fidelity National Home Warranty.
 Dave manages the CRES Advantage Home Warranty Plan.
-As a CRES E&O client, when you deliver a CRES Advantage Home Warranty to your seller, you also give your seller $25,000 in Seller’s E&O Protection.
+As a CRES real estate E&O member, when you deliver a CRES Advantage Home Warranty to your seller, you also give your seller $25,000 in Seller’s E&O Protection.
 And you reduce your own out-of-pocket claims costs by up to $5,000.